 border: 3px solid-red.
 This style does not need to be defined in a CSS Stylesheet macro.

 Enter the text to display in a tooltip

 Enter a language code if you want to specify that the element content language is different from the default language of your page, e.g.

 defor German.
 Browsers will identify that the content is written in German.

 Specifies that the macro will be displayed inline with the surrounding content

-By default, a span will not affect the way things look on-screen:
+By default, a span does not affect the way things look on screen:

 This will add the following HTML to your page:

 This is a span example.
 The macro only becomes useful when its parameters are used as shown in the following examples.